Melania And Barron Trump Brave Running Errands Amid Protests Around New York City

 In the meantime, Melania and Barron Trump are staying at home in New York City as planned.
 They won’t move to the White House in Washington, D.C. until Barron finishes out his school year, something very important to his parents since it was reported in November that the presidential race was “difficult” for the 10-year-old.

 What are Melania and Barron up to besides the regular school routine?
 According to Daily Mail, the two will fly to the Trump’s winter home in Florida at Mar-a-Lago and meet President Trump there.
-They might be a little more free from the rancorous protests happening on the secluded island estate.
+They might be able to avoid the rancorous protests on the secluded island estate.

 First Lady Melania Trump is also working on putting together her White House staff.
 She has reportedly hired New York event planner, Stephanie Winston Wolkoff, who has worked as a special events planner for Vogue and as a fashion director for Lincoln Center.
 Wolkoff has a strong background in the fashion industry as well.
 She’s been known to stage the Met Gala and had a hand in organizing President Trump’s inaugural balls and dinners.